 Secondly, lenders reduced their risk exposure because the rising market provided equity to the homeowners, which was enough collateral to refinance the loan to a lower payment option (or new teaser rate) to avoid foreclosure, or at the very least, sell the property for a small profit.

-Unfortunately, this formula was clearly flawed, and once home prices stagnated and dropped, a flood of mortgage defaults and foreclosures hit the market.
+Unfortunately, this formula was clearly flawed, and once home price gains slowed and eventually dropped, a flood of mortgage defaults and foreclosures hit the market.

 In late 2006 and early 2007, many of the largest subprime lenders closed shop, including Fremont, New Century, Ameriquest, and many, many more.
 Too many to list to be honest.